 Can non-US residents form an Anonymous LLC in the US?

-We receive this question from many individuals interested in doing business in the US, but hoping for some level of anonymity.
+We receive this question from many non-US residents interested in doing business in the US, but hoping for some level of anonymity.

 The answer to this question is the same whether interested in a “standard LLC” or an Anonymous LLC: Yes, non-US residents can own and form LLC’s in the US, whether anonymous or otherwise.